BenWort86/Two_sample_t_test_Monte_Carlo_simulator/README.md

 The simulation result is displayed as a simple histogram.
 If you want to learn more about Monte Carlo simulation, [see here](https://tjmurphy.github.io/jabstb/ttestmc.html).
 It is also possible to save your results.
-Just click on the menu in the upper right corner (three white lines).
+Just click on the corresponding button in the menu on the left hand side.
 You can then save the following:

 * Saving the simulation data (TSV)
-* Saving the plot (PNG) (only the histogram!)
+* Saving the plot (Can be downloaded directly from the Plotly Interface)
 * Saving the parameter you used for each group and simulation (TSV)

 ## Getting Started

 ### Dependencies

-It should run on both Windows 10 and Linux (only tested on Manjaro).
+It should run on both Windows 10 and Linux (tested on Manjaro, MInt and MX Linux).
 You will need at least an R environment.
 Besides the operating system I used the following programs and additional packages:

 * Programs